manchtools/svelte-cookie-consent/README.md

 denyConsentText
 ```

-You can insert your own text or html into these slots to extend it for your needs.
+You can insert your own text or HTML into these slots to extend it for your needs.